yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 {% endhighlight %}

-(!)
-Since the spaces are running inside the `DataProcessor`, the `DataProcessor` should be deployed first and the `DataFeeder` second.
+{% exclamation %} Since the spaces are running inside the `DataProcessor`, the `DataProcessor` should be deployed first and the `DataFeeder` second.

 1. In the GigaSpaces Management Center, click on the tab named Deployments, Details, and then click the **Deploy new application** button (!GRA:Images^deploy button.jpg!).
 {indent}!GRA:Images^deploy picture.jpg!{indent}